Amy Corzine: Career

-Cadogan Books commissioned her to write a travel guide for Ireland, into which she poured her knowledge of Irish folklore and mythology and teaching experience and for which she explored every county of the country.
+Cadogan Guides commissioned her to write a travel guide for Ireland, into which she poured her knowledge of Irish folklore and mythology and teaching experience and for which she explored every county of the country.

 Watkins Books asked her to write a book investigating the way science was turning to consciousness studies and meditation for answers to the world's problems.
 This expanded into an examination of the elements in our surroundings and inside ourselves that make people happy so that the book became an exploration of and a guide to positive things that humanity is doing regarding health, education and our environment.
 (See the Book Reviews section of 'The Scientific and Medical Network' magazine for 2009, pp. 49–50.)

 Commissions for graphic novel adaptations have come her way and she has appeared at a range of venues, sometimes sharing her poetry.

 She has also edited and contributed to books of poetry and reviewed others' books – including 'A Poet's Love Song to Nature' – she has written about the experience of reworking a classic novel for publication as a graphic novel for reluctant readers – an endeavour that was described as a fabulous job.